Magicmaan/rust-search/README.md

 **Initial Results** (on typical home directory):

-- ~50,000 files indexed in ~2-3 seconds
+- ~150,000 files in 15s
-- Search queries return in <2ms (for 20 results, 50ms uncapped)
+- Search queries return in <3ms (for 100 results, unknown uncapped but fast)
-- Database size: ~5-10MB for typical home directory
+- Database size: ~200MB for whole system
-- Memory usage: <50MB during indexing

 ## 🤝 Contributing